How to Start a Homestead

 • Check your accessible water source.
 If you have a well you rely on for your family’s water, be sure to check that there is enough to handle the load of a garden and/or livestock.

-• Make sure you have plenty of sunlight; there aren’t many crops that grow in the shade.
+• Make sure you have plenty of sunlight for anything you plant to grow.
+There aren’t many crops that grow in the shade.
 Check your area a few times daily to know how much AM and PM sunlight you will have available.

 If you have too many trees, you may need to take a few down, which can be a big deciding factor on location.